 Prescriptions aren’t the only answer

-While antidepressants can help some women immensely, especially those with major depression, the sad truth is that they’re just not very effective for a lot of people.
-And they certainly aren’t free of side effects.
-Like many women I see, Grace was reluctant to take a prescription drug, and wanted to know if she had any alternatives.
-I always tell my patients that there are many ways to navigate these difficult periods in life, and numerous options that can help improve mood and outlook naturally.
+I always tell my patients that prescriptions aren’t the only way to navigate these difficult periods in life.
+There are numerous options that can help improve mood and outlook naturally.
 It may take some time to figure out which path is right for you, but I promise, you can feel better.
-And the fact is, antidepressants will still be there, should you decide you need them.
+If you try these options without results, antidepressants will still be there if you decide you need them.

 How depressed are you?